Grand Canal (Ireland): History

-The idea of connecting Dublin to the Shannon was proposed as early as 1715, however it wasn't until 1751 when the Board of Inland Navigation was formed by an act of Parliament, 25 Geo.
-2. c.
-10 (I), that development started to take off.
+The idea of connecting Dublin to the Shannon was proposed as early as 1715, but development was not initiated until 1751, when the Board of Inland Navigation was formed by an act of Parliament, 25 Geo.
+2.

 In 1757, the Irish Parliament granted Thomas Omer £20,000 to start construction of a canal.
 By 1759 he reported that 3 km in the Bog of Allen and 13 km of canal from the River Liffey near Sallins towards Dublin were complete.
 By 1763 he had completed three locks and six bridges towards Dublin and was concentrating on establishing a water supply from the Morell River near Sallins.
 At this point, the Corporation of Dublin realised that the canal could be used to improve the water supply to the city via the city basin, and put up the money to complete the canal into the city.
-But when the canal was filled, the banks gave way and the city didn't obtain its water.
+But when the canal was filled, the banks gave way and the city did not obtain its water.
 By 1768, £77,000 had been spent on the project and little more was forthcoming.

 Grand Canal Company

 Offices of the Grand Canal Company at 114 Grafton Street which was often called Navigation House.

-In 1772, the Grand Canal Company was established by a group of noblemen and merchants, including public subscription, to ensure the future of the canal and to tackle the biggest barrier to the canal, the Bog of Allen.
+In 1772, the Grand Canal Company was established by a group of noblemen and merchants, including public subscription, to ensure the future of the canal and to tackle the biggest barrier to its construction, the Bog of Allen.
 This was a new venture for canals.
 The company invited John Smeaton and his assistant William Jessop to Ireland for two weeks to advise them.
 Smeaton made a recommendation to skirt round the bog but to build the canal at the full height, in contrast to Omer's efforts which attempted to drain parts of the bog and build at a lower level.
 This was to prove an expensive mistake, although he also advised reducing the generous locks that Omer had built (42m by 6 m / 137 ft by 20 ft) to 18m by 4m (60 ft by 14 ft), which would bring about considerable savings in the total cost of the canal.